 Well, the good news is there are already answers to all of those questions and more; they just haven’t made their way to Netflix yet.
 The Shonda Rhimes-produced Bridgerton is based on a series of books by Julia Quinn that follows the Bridgerton siblings we’ve come to know and love thus far.
 Season 1 of the show is based on the first novel of the series, The Duke and I

 While their love story gets a perfectly gift-wrapped ending by the season’s close, so many other affairs—in love, sex, or otherwise—remain unresolved.
-That’s where waiting for season 2 of Bridgerton gets difficult!
+That’s where waiting for Bridgerton season 2 gets difficult!
 For now, all we can do is read up and prepare—so, without any further ado, find everything we know about Bridgerton season 2 below.

 When is Bridgerton Season 2’s release date?

-What is the Bridgerton Season 2 plot?
+What is the Bridgerton season 2 about?

-In an interview with Entertainment Tonight in January 2021, Jonathan Bailey, who plays Anthony Bridgerton, teased that season 2 will be even “sexier” than the first, especially for Anthony.
+In an interview with Entertainment Tonight in January 2021, Jonathan Bailey, who plays Anthony Bridgerton, teased that Bridgerton season 2 will be even “sexier” than the first, especially for Anthony.
 “It’s just going to get more exciting and convoluted and sexier, I think,” he said. “[Bridgerton will] be pushing boundaries every single way…the story is going to be really exciting.”
 He also revealed that the second season won’t be 100 percent a direct adaption of The Viscount Who Loved Me.

-“I think [creator] Chris Van Dusen has got this amazing ability to take Julia Quinn’s extraordinary books and her amazing worlds that she delicately filled with excitement and sexiness.
-And he takes it to a whole other level,” he said.
-“So the fact that we’re following Anthony’s pursuit for love shows that you know there’s definitely going to be some similarities [to the book].”
-He continued, “Having read the second book, if Anthony gets to meet anyone half as brilliant as Kate Sheffield is, then he’s going to be a very lucky man.”
+He continued, “I think [creator] Chris Van Dusen has got this amazing ability to take Julia Quinn’s extraordinary books and her amazing worlds that she delicately filled with excitement and sexiness.
+And he takes it to a whole other level.
+So the fact that we’re following Anthony’s pursuit for love shows that you know there’s definitely going to be some similarities [to the book].”
+Having read the second book, if Anthony gets to meet anyone half as brilliant as Kate Sheffield is, then he’s going to be a very lucky man.”
 (Kate is who Anthony marries in the second book.)